Candidates Defeated In Recall Effort Deliver Remarks On Election Results

 “Obviously, I want to do everything I can to help, whatever it takes in 2022 to stop what’s happening in this country and also in this state.
 So, that’s kind of where we’re at,” Jenner said.

 Real-estate businessman and successful YouTuber, Kevin Paffrath, who was one of the only Democrats running in the recall election, also spent the evening in his campaign headquarters in Ventura.
-He said he felt the election results came down to how voters felt about Newsom’s pandemic policies.MORE NEWS: San Diego Challengers, Kevin Faulconer, John Cox, Give Concession Speeches In California Recall Election
+He said he felt the election results came down to how voters felt about Newsom’s pandemic policies.MORE NEWS: How Did CBS News Project The California Governor Recall Failed?

 “It’s all about COVID, the fear mongering over the Delta surge.
 If we look at the polls, we see Delta starting to surge the last three days of July and the first two weeks of August.
 That is exactly when the polls shifted because Gavin Newsom branded anyone other than him as willing to undo vaccine mandates, undo mask mandates and folks had the fear of God put into them, that ‘Oh my gosh, COVIDs going to kill us all.
 So, that was a gift to Gavin Newsom, and Larry Elder being the face of removing vaccine mandates and mask mandates “before he has his first tea,” that’s his quote, literally gave Gavin Newsom a lot of what he needed,” Paffrath said.